We want to make sure patients, their families and carers, have access to as much information as possible before they come for their first appointment.

 There's lots of information on the website about radiotherapy and what to expect when you come for treatment.

-Follow the links to view our information videos, leaflets and other information to support you during your treatment.
+Follow the links below to view our information videos, leaflets and other information to support you during your treatment.

 You can find a range of videos here about what to expect when you come to one of our centres for radiotherapy.